monashunisoccer/monashunisoccer.github.io/club/person-of-the-year.md

 ---

-Below is a reverse chronological listing of the "best clubman/club person" award winners, as well any Monash University SC life member inductions of that year (see also Life Members page).
+Below is a reverse chronological listing of the "best clubman/club person" award winners, as well any Monash University Soccer Club life member inductions of that year (see also Life Members page).

 Please note that the data for some seasons is incomplete, and the club strongly encourages anyone with any additional information to contact the club.